isamert/scli/README.md

 :attachclip here is another picture.
 ```
 **Note**: Commands are case insensitive, `:quit` and `:qUiT` does the same thing.

+## Searching
+There is a built-in search feature.
+Simply hit `/` and start writing, the chat will be filtered out based on your input.
+You can focus any of the search results and hit `enter` (or `l`) to open that result in full conversation.

 ## Configuration
 There are some simple configuration options.
 You can either pass them as command-line arguments or add them to your configuration file.
 Run `scli --help` to see options.
 Configuration file syntax is also pretty easy.
 Lines starting with `#` and empty lines are ignored, other lines should consist `key=value` pairs.